myspc-development/art-test/docs/widget-registry-reference.md

 - IDs must be unique across all widgets and roles.
 - Widgets can specify default visibility with `visible => true|false`.
 - Categories allow the **Add Widget** modal to filter by topic.
 - Register widgets on the `artpulse_register_dashboard_widget` action so they are available before layouts load.
+Core widgets reside in `src/Sample/RoleBasedWidgets.php`.

 See the [Dashboard Widget Design Codex](./dashboard-widget-design-codex.md) for styling guidelines.